wharfkit/website/src/lib/docs/Utilities/ResourceProvider.md

 #### Packed Transaction

 A [PackedTransaction](#) may be passed as the `packedTransaction` value along with the `signer`.
-The `signatures` array within the transaction will be empty since the resource provider will provide the first signature.
+The `signatures` array within the transaction within the packed transaction will be empty since the resource provider will provide the first signature.

 ```json
 {